DrNikita/rtsp-streamer/README.md

+# Description
+This service allows to store your video and stream them as RTSP stream.
+Then the server display the stream on "localhost:8080/" using WebRTC.
+You can create multiple streams.

 Plan for this service for now:
     DownloadObject func for minion to save video to tmp dir;
     mb wg into service to monitor when to delete tmp dir;